-Enhancing low-carbon development by greening the economy: policy dialogue, advisory services, benchmarking
+Enhancing low-carbon development by greening the economy: policy dialogue, advisory services, tracking progress

 Objective and activities

 The project provided content-related support in the preparatory and follow-up processes surrounding the UN conference ‘Rio+20’ and developed a concrete roadmap towards a green economy that will lead to reductions in greenhouse gases and more efficient use of resources.
 It developed macroeconomic guidelines in the form of tax reforms and trade regulations, as well as progress indicators relating to investments and employment, for example, which help to measure progress towards poverty reduction and the development of a green economy.
 In addition, the project advised partner governments in six developing and emerging countries in different regions on low-carbon development.
 This involved both the formulation of operative strategies and their practical implementation.

 State of implementation/results